How do you get that spark back in your marriage if you feel like you’ve lost it?

 Keith and I enjoy birding together, but I’m not as much of a fan of it in the deep winter as he is.
 It’s cold here right now!
 But something else we enjoy doing together is tracing our family trees.

 Here’s something cool that Canadians may pick up on.
 Remember the Battle of the Plains of Abraham–that historic battle in 1759 in Quebec City where England won over France, and New France became British?
-We have pictures of us visiting the battle site when the kids were little:

 Well, this weekend we learned that Keith has an ancestor named Abraham Martin (“The Scot” he was called).
 He was one of the first three settlers in New France.
 And the Plains of Abraham was named after him!